 Italian Gastronomy

-The Italian Gastronomy Certificate’s primary goal is to deepen the understanding of the art of Italian culinary tradition through historical and cultural contexts.
+The Italian Gastronomy Certificate is designed to introduce students to the art of Italian culinary tradition through historical and cultural contexts.

-The Program enables students to acquire not only their culinary skills but vital skills such as menu planning, food preparation, food preservation, and safety instruction.
-Students learn to identify food trends through critical analysis of socio-economic factors, study the multi-faceted meaning of food in Italian culture, and develop the basics of food-wine pairings.
+The program enables students to develop not only their culinary skills but also essential competencies such as menu planning, food preparation, food preservation, and safety instruction.
+Through critical analysis of socio-economic factors, students learn to identify food trends, explore the multi-faceted significance of food in Italian culture, and develop foundational knowledge of food and wine pairings.

-Depending on the chosen track, the Certificate can be tailored towards a more artistic or practical study.
+Depending on the chosen track, the certificate can be tailored toward a more artistic or practical focus.

-Facilities provide students with a state-of-the-art kitchen equipped with innovative appliances (magnetic induction cooktops, utensils, and appliances, tablets to follow the chef’s instructions on direct video), a computer lab, and a continuously updated library of books and periodicals.
+Facilities include a state-of-the-art kitchen equipped with innovative appliances (magnetic induction cooktops, utensils and appliances, tablets to follow the chef’s instructions via direct video), a computer lab, and a continuously updated library of books and periodicals.

 CORE COURSES